flopezag/fiware-tsc-dashboard/README.md

 ### Configuration

-The script is searching the configuration parameters or in the '/etc/fiware.d' directory or in the environment variables.
-Firstly, The script try to find if there is defined an environment variable whose name is 'TSC_DASHBOARD_SETTINGS_FILE'.
+The script is searching the configuration parameters or in the `/etc/fiware.d` directory or in the environment variables.
+Firstly, The script try to find if there is defined an environment variable whose name is `TSC_DASHBOARD_SETTINGS_FILE`.
-If the script cannot get this environment variable, it tries to find the file 'tsc-dashboard.ini' in '/etc/init.d' directory.
+If the script cannot get this environment variable, it tries to find the file `tsc-dashboard.ini` in `/etc/init.d` directory.
 In any oder case or the file does not exist, the scripts will give you an error.

 ## Run